Need fresh thinking? Help is a few keystrokes away.

 Every brand strives for a big idea.
 Something that sets them apart.
 A phrase that encapsulates what they do and how they do it.
 For some companies, this branding statement becomes a north star, a beacon that guides product development and marketing.

 Like businesses in all industries, healthcare providers seem to be perpetually searching for effective brand statements and value propositions that will resonate with consumers.
 These successful branding statements are hard to come by.
 It’s difficult to know with certainty what messaging will move consumers to take action—choose a hospital, select a physician or buy health insurance.

 To help businesses craft their healthcare branding messages, LAVIDGE has commissioned a study in which we asked consumers about their healthcare marketing preferences.
 One of the survey questions presented a wide variety of specific healthcare branding phrases, and we asked consumers throughout the Southwest which brand messaging they preferred.

 In the chart accompanying this article you’ll see that although no statement broke the 50% mark, consumers have expressed clear preferences that are worth noting.

 Great market research can be about confirming suspicions.
 It’s always satisfying to know that a target market will respond favorably to branding messages.
 But it’s just as gratifying of an experience when respondents provide surprise, which is the case with this question.
 We did not predict that the top answer (at 47.7%) would be “We will treat the problem, not just the symptoms.”
 That is a profoundly intellectual statement that operates on many levels.
 It acknowledges an understanding about cause and effect, and suggests that while it would be nice to make an ache go away, it’s important to discover its reason.
-This sophisticated phrase is telling; consumers understand the concept of wellness and are willing to participate in a deep-dive into their health.
+This sophisticated phrase is telling; consumers understand the concept of wellness and are willing to participate in content marketing, public relations or social media marketing communications which take a deep-dive into their health.